padeken/NanoTreeProducer/README.md

 ```
 ./submit_qsub.py -c mutau -y 2017
 ```
-To check that the jobs were succesful, you need to ensure that all the output file contains the expected tree with the expected number of events (`-d`):
+To **check job success**, you need to ensure that all the output file contains the expected tree with the expected number of events (`-d`):
 ```
 ./checkFiles.py -c mutau -y 2017 -d
 ```